Kairi, Queensland: History

 Yidinji (also known as Yidinj, Yidiny, and Idindji) is an Australian Aboriginal language.
 Its traditional language region is within the local government areas of Cairns Region and Tablelands Region, in such localities as Cairns, Gordonvale, and the Mulgrave River, and the southern part of the Atherton Tableland including Atherton and Kairi.

-Kairi State School opened on 24 July 1911.

 The establishment of a State Farm at Kairi by the Queensland Government was announced in May 1911.
 Fifty acres of land was initially cleared for the farm, which was to focus on dairying and pigs initially.
 Drummond MacPherson was transferred from his role as manager of the state farm at Biggenden to manage the Kairi State Farm.
 By March 1912, the state farm was growing maize, cow pea, rhodes grass, pumpkins, sugar melons and cucumbers.
 The State Farm closed in 1929, apart from the piggery which operated for a few years longer.
 From 1929, the farm was operated by commercial interests.

+Kairi State School opened on 24 July 1911 with 12 students under head teacher Leila May Higgins.
+The original proposed name for the school was Innesfail State School.
+In 1930, the school building was relocated to its current location by a bullock team.
+The new location was more central and near the railway crossing.
+After the relocation, an additional classroom was added.

 In 1932, it was proposed that Kairi State Farm should become an agricultural college, focusing on the tropical agriculture of northern Queensland, while the Gatton Agricultural College would focus on the agriculture of southern Queensland.
 The idea of an agricultural college was very popular but little progress was made on actually establishing it.
 In 1944, the state farm was taken over by the Australian Army to supply vegetables and eggs for the armed forces during World War II.
 After the war in 1946, the state farm was used to establish a regional experimentation station to address the declining productivity of the soils on the Atherton Tableland.
 Although the end of the war brought renewed interest in establishing an agricultural college, it was announced in 1954 that there was no prospect of the college being established.
 In March 1962, the state farm became an official Research Station of the Queensland Department of Agriculture.

-At the 2006 census, Kairi had a population of 193.

 In October 2011, most of the land (209 hectares) of the former state farm / research station was sold by the Queensland Government, retaining only 26 hectares.
 The sale of the land was to fund the establishment of the Agri-Science Hub at Peters Street, Mareeba.
 The hub focusses on agricultural research and development, together with education and training.
 James Cook University is a partner of the hub, researching tropical agriculture, aquaculture and biosecurity.